 The Certified Information Security Manager (CISM) credential caters to a very specific niche, those who manage teams of cybersecurity professionals and those who wish to lead security teams.
 It’s not a deeply technical certification and while it does include some technology topics, it has much more of an emphasis on issues of leadership and governance.

 The CISM is designed to help evaluate your ability to lead a cybersecurity team.
 When you review the CISM curriculum you’ll find that the exam covers four major topic areas or domains.
 They’re not quite equally weighted on the exam (more on this in the next section), but each is an important focus.

 The first domain, Information Security Governance, covers how security leaders put the structures in place that they need to better run their security programs.
 Governance efforts ensure that an organization is aligning security with business objectives, rather than simply doing security for security’s sake.

 The second domain, Information Risk Management, covers the sources of risk to an organization and the tools and techniques that cybersecurity managers use to manage risk to acceptable levels.
 Security leaders are constantly called upon to make trade-off decisions and this is where they do so.

-The third domain, Information Security Program Development, and Management are where you get into the nitty-gritty of security.
-Security managers don’t need to be deep technical experts on all areas of cybersecurity, but they do need a working knowledge of the types of controls used to protect information and systems.
+The third domain is Information Security Program Development and Management where you get into the nitty-gritty of security.
+Security managers don’t need to be deep technical experts in all areas of cybersecurity, but they do need a working knowledge of the types of controls used to protect information and systems.
 This is where you’ll gain that knowledge.

 And finally, the fourth domain, Information Security Incident Management, helps you understand what to do when things go wrong and your organization experiences a security incident.
 Incidents are stressful times for security teams and a stable guiding hand can help ensure that the organization makes it through those times successfully.